CyperAK96/HostScan/README.md

 # HostScan
 This Script aims to extract the host name fom the Wireshark file <br>
-Note in order to get the Host name it must have contaon some http traffic to make the script run succefully<br> The scrpt interact with user by unning the script it will ask for the file name How to use?<br>
+Note in order to get the Host name it must have ccontain some http traffic to make the script run succefully<br> The scrpt interact with user by running the script it will ask for the file name How to use?<br>
 type the Script name <br>
 then press Enter and insert file path /root/wireshark.pcap<br>